 However, they’ll also use their interview questions to determine whether or not you have an eye for the details.
 They might ask:

 You’ll notice that many of the above are behavioral interview questions—you know, those dreaded ones that start out with, “Tell me about…”

-These types of questions are valuable for employers, as they allow them to go beyond generalities and hear about real-life times when you used a specific skill.
+These types of questions are valuable for employers.
+As they allow them to go beyond generalities and hear about real-life examples when you used a specific skill.
 So, be prepared to answer them with a detailed anecdote.

-The STAR method is helpful here, as it walks you through a framework you can use to provide enough information in your response.
+The STAR method3 is helpful here, as it walks you through a framework you can use to provide enough information in your response.
 It stands for:

 So, imagine that your interviewer just asked you to tell them about a time you caught an error within your company.
 You could respond with: